onetwosri/no-teleport-olm/lightning cycle olm.md

 ##### Scenario 3: Killing the mage hand from the thumb area (maging 1t behind olm)

-If you are maging 1t behind olm, then after you kill the hand, run to the melee safespot and hit the hand.
-Then, tank two hits to check the cycle while making your way to the thumb.
+If you are maging 1t behind olm: After you kill the hand, run to the melee safespot and hit the melee hand.
+Tank two hits to check the cycle while making your way to the thumb, then react accordingly.

 **Examples:**